tomusaleem/oauth-sample-projects/README.md

 ### college-web-client-app

 - Import project in IDE
-- Open application.properties file and update client-secret value with the one you get while creating Client on keycloak
+- Open application.properties file and update client-secret value with the one you get while creating Client on keycloak server.
 - Run the project and application will be accessible on port 8082

 ### Demo instructions